-25. What are the employer's social distancing requirements?
+24. What are the employer's social distancing requirements?

-- The employer is required to arrange the workplace to ensure that there is a distance at least one and a half metres between workers and members of the public or between members of the public; or put in place physical barriers or provide workers with face shields or visors. - The employer must take measures to ensure that social distancing is maintained in the workplace common areas including the staggering of tea breaks and meal breaks to ensure that employees are not gathering during these times. - The employer must take measures to minimise contact between workers and contact between workers and the public. - If appropriate, undertake symptom screening measures of persons other than the employees entering the workplace with due regard to available technology and any guidelines issued by the Department of Health. - If appropriate, display notices advising persons other than employees entering the workplace of the precautions they are required to observe while in the workplace.
+- The employer must take measures to minimise contact between workers and contact between workers and the public; - If appropriate, undertake symptom screening measures of persons other than the employees entering the workplace with due regard to available technology and any guidelines issued by the Department of Health; and - If appropriate, display notices advising persons other than employees entering the workplace of the precautions they are required to observe while in the workplace.

-26. Do employees have obligations?
+25. Do employees have obligations?

 - The employee and the employer share the responsibility for health and safety in the workplace.
 Therefore, both the employee and employer must pro-actively identify dangers and develop control measures to make the workplace safe. - For this reason, employees should abide by any policies adopted by the employer to curb the spread of COVID-19.
 Employees should also inform their employer if they are aware of any risk to the health of their colleagues.
-Employers may expect union demands before their members return to work. - In addition, an employee has a public law duty to ensure that they wear a face mask whenever they are in public, including the workplace.
+Employers may expect union demands before their members return to work. - An employee must, when in a public place, wear a face mask.

-27. What does the Notice on Compensation for Occupationally-Acquired Coronavirus Disease (COVID-19) under COIDA (the Notice) issued by the Minister cover?
+26. What does the Notice on Compensation for Occupationally-Acquired Coronavirus Disease (COVID-19) under COIDA (the Notice) issued by the Minister cover?
 Will it apply after the lockdown?

 - The Notice extends compensation under COIDA to occupationally acquired COVID-19 if it is contracted by an employee arising out of and in the course and scope of his/her employment.
-It will apply until being revoked. - Section 35 of COIDA, indemnifies the employer and only applies when the disease was contracted as a result of the course and scope of employment.
+It will apply until being revoked. - The Notice contains direction as to how an employer may determine whether COVID-19 was acquired in the workplace. - Section 35 of COIDA, indemnifies the employer and only applies when the disease was contracted as a result of the course and scope of employment.
 It does not apply merely because the infected person is an employee of the employer.